Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior

 Water = emotions

 The Taurus home should be appealing to all five senses.
-Taurus is a present-minded person, they're based in physical reality, and they want life to be manifested and not just a ubiquitous idea.
-They're not chasing after the wind.
-They want long term and gradual goals, they crave structure and practicality, and they want a long lasting structure that supports their loved ones.
-You can achieve some of what Taurus wants by thinking of interior design that appeals to the senses.
+Taurus is a present-minded person, they’re focused on physical reality, and they want life to be manifested and not just a ubiquitous idea.

 Your home should be easy on the eyes.
-Nothing should be too distracting or disturbing.
+Nothing should be too distracting or too disturbing.
 Colors and patterns should blend well together.
-Avoid sharp colors, avoid things with sharp edges that stick out.
+Avoid oversaturated colors, avoid things with sharp edges that stick out, and avoid spooky nonsense.
 To make your home visually beautiful and related to spring consider adding:

 - Paintings, pictures, and other art of flowers.
 Taurus should have something plant related in every room.